ocaml/ocaml.org/data/planet/ocsigen/ocsigen-step-by-step-tutorial-for-client-server-web-application-12.md

 <h3>Js_of_ocaml</h3>

 <p>The client-side parts of the program are compiled to JavaScript by <code class="language-plaintext highlighter-rouge">js_of_ocaml</code>.
 (Technically, <code class="language-plaintext highlighter-rouge">js_of_ocaml</code> compiles OCaml bytecode to JavaScript.)
 It is easy to bind JavaScript libraries so that OCaml programs can call JavaScript functions.
-In the example, we are using the <a href="http://ocsigen.org/js_of_ocaml/2.7/api/Dom_html">Dom_html</a> module, which is a binding that allows the manipulation of an HTML page.</p>
+In the example, we are using the <a href="http://ocsigen.org/js_of_ocaml/2.7/api/Dom_html - [404 Not Found]">Dom_html</a> module, which is a binding that allows the manipulation of an HTML page.</p>

 <p>Js_of_ocaml is using a syntax extension to call JavaScript methods:</p>